lu-kno/DeskOrganizerWeBots/Report/Project Report.md

     - Depending on the quality of the object animation.
 (Proto files)
       - number of polygons
       - textures

+- System able to be applied in other use cases by simulating the env first and then configuring the robot arm to fit the needs

+- Room for improvement
+  - improve data
+    - only one model usedm per type
+  - improve training
+    - maybe overfitted

 <div style="page-break-after: always"></div>